 Fay began visiting Jackson at Soledad wearing not a professional outfit but a leather miniskirt, form-fitting top and high boots.
 The sexual sparks bounced off the concrete walls of the visiting room.
 They began to surreptitiously touch one another when the guards were distracted.
-One time, wrote Collier and Horowitz in “Destructive Generation,” guards “had to separate her physically from Jackson and drag her out of the visiting area with her clothes half off.”
+During one visit, guards “had to separate her physically from Jackson and drag her out of the visiting area with her clothes half off.”

 Fay devoted herself almost exclusively to Jackson’s case.
 She made him a radical celebrity, raising money for his defense and hitting up reporters to write stories about him.
 She called the three accused convicts “the Soledad Brothers,” and claimed they were charged with the guard’s murder not because of any evidence but because they were politically active.
 “George is the sort of man they want to keep incarcerated because he is proud and militant,” she declared.

-She decided Jackson’s letters should be published, just as fellow Black Panther Eldridge Cleaver’s prison writings had been.
+She decided Jackson’s prison letters should be published, just as fellow Black Panther Eldridge Cleaver’s jailhouse writings had been.
 She culled and edited the letters, downplaying Jackson’s violent nature.

 “When he began writing to me from prison I recognized the beauty and individuality of his writing,” she said.
 She convinced French playwright (and former petty criminal) Jean Genet to write an introduction, crowing that Genet believed “Jackson was one of the literary giants of our day.”
 After the success of Cleaver’s “Soul on Ice,” publishers fought for the right to publish this new revolutionary document.